Peaceful Camping Spots for a Winter Weekend Getaway in Southern California

 Distance from SD: About 130 miles

 Camp out near Lake Arrowhead surrounded by the pine trees of the San Bernardino National Forest.
-The North Shore and Dogwood Campgrounds are both nearby with plenty of sites available that have fire rings, bathrooms, etc., but if you really want to get away from it all, remote camping is also an option in the forest with the right permits.
-Either way, you should head down to the lake to take a dip, water ski, or take a boat out on the water.
-You should also take advantage of the list of hiking trails that will lead you all over the forest.
+While the North Shore and Dogwood Campgrounds are closed, yellow post remote camping is an option in the forest with the right permits.
+While you’re there, you should head down to the lake to take a dip, water ski, or take a boat out on the water, and take advantage of the list of hiking trails that will lead you all over the forest.
 Deep Creek Hot Springs/Goat Trail will lead you to (you guessed it) hot springs.
 You’ll also run into the Pacific Coast Trail which follows the creek along the way.

 Distance from SD: About 134 miles

 If you really want to get away from it all, come out here.
-The only way to access this campground is by hiking there from the Pacific Coast Trail (access via the Fish Creek Trail is currently closed).
+The only way to access this campground is by hiking there from the Pacific Coast Trail or the Fish Creek Trail.
 There are two remote campsites out there that have nothing more than a picnic table and fire ring but plenty of fresh air and peace and quiet.
-You don’t have to be hiking the entire PCT Wild-style to camp here, but you might get the chance to meet some interesting thru hikers who are resting for the night.
+You don’t have to be hiking the entire PCT to camp here, but you might get the chance to meet some interesting hikers who are resting for the night.

 Distance from SD: 141 miles to the tram, plus hiking to campsites